maqloner/murkwurst-is-burning/README.md

 > **4:3 Look to the West, Forth comes fire, and a horde, and the Kingdoms burn**

-**Murkwürst is burning** is a simple village hex crawl built for FoundryVTT and inspired by the Alles Wird Brennen adventure.
+“**Murkwürst is burning**” is a simple village hex crawl built for FoundryVTT and inspired by the **Alles Wird Brennen** adventure.
 It can be used as is or incorporated into other campaigns.
-Some adventure opportunities are provided to the game master in the Hiding in the shadows table but any reason can be used to explore this damned village.
-The adventure includes two indoors locations to explore, the Duke's Estate and the Crypt which has been inspired by the Gregor's Folly adventure.
+Some adventure opportunities are provided to the game master in the **Hiding in the shadows** table but any reason can be used to explore this damned village.
+The adventure includes two indoors locations to explore, the Duke's Estate and the Crypt which has been inspired by the** Gregor's Folly** adventure.

 **Part of this adventure has been stolen and/or inspired from**